wegul/wegul.github.io/_pages/about.md

-Research Interests
+Research
 ======
-I have broad interests in computer networks.
-Particularly in the following topics:
-- Programmable hardwares
-- Resource Disaggregation
-- In-network computing
+My interests center around the design and optimization of systems for resource disaggregation inside datacenters.
+I take a holistic approach to push the envelope, spanning from low-level hardware design to high-level kernel optimizations.
+Specifically, my key projects are:
+- Leveraging new hardwares to improve the performance of memory disaggregation [[ASPLOS'25](https://wegul.github.io)];
+- Adapting cache coherence to disaggregated rack with high utilization and minimum latency;
+- Evaluating and unlocking the 'real' boundaries of packet processing capability of host network stack.

 <!-- I also have keen appetite for many other areas.
 Check my [personal insights](https://wegul.github.io/wegul/year-archive/) of some recent works and feel free to leave a message, I would be more than happy to share my thoughts. -->

 Publications
 ======
+*"EDM: A Low Latency Ethernet Fabric for Memory Disaggregation"* [PDF](https://wegul.github.io)
+**Weigao Su**, Vishal Shrivastav.
+In the ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), March 2025

-*“Towards Device Independent Eavesdropping on Telephone Conversations with Built-in Accelerometer”*  [PDF](https://dl.acm.org/doi/abs/10.1145/3494969)
+*"Towards Device Independent Eavesdropping on Telephone Conversations with Built-in Accelerometer"*  [PDF](https://dl.acm.org/doi/abs/10.1145/3494969)
 **Weigao Su**, Daibo Liu, Taiyuan Zhang, Hongbo Jiang.
-Proceedings of the ACM on IMWUT 5.4, 2021.
+In the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (Ubicomp/IMWUT), September 2022

 <!-- Current Project
 ======